-Before investing in China, Western CEO should know that China is a Changing market, have a huge potential, but extremly competitive Market.
-China’s growing global economic influence is an opportuniteis for every international Company and the economic and trade policies will have significant implications for the United States and European Market.
+Before investing in China, Western CEO should know that China is a Changing market, and have a huge potential, but extremely competitive Market.
+China’s growing global economic influence is an opportunity for every international Company and the economic and trade policies will have significant implications for the United States and European Markets.

-Let have a look on the China Future Economy
+Let’s have a look at the China Future Economy

-China is a fast developping market.
-Everything is moving fast and Chinese consumer are early adopter.
+China is a fast-developing market.
+Everything is moving fast and Chinese consumers are early adopters.
 China is the Digital Country that most Tech Companies wish to enter, but it is not an easy Market.

 - Understand before judge

 Trend 1: Middle Class is the future of the Economy in China.